Depending on the level of mobility and the layout of the home, different types of locks can be used to keep Alzheimer patients from wandering.

 5. Remote locking:

 We need to lock or unlock the door from a distance so a remote locking system can be useful for caregivers.
-This can be especially helpful if the patient is prone to wandering and needs to be kept inside for their own safety.
+This can be especially helpful if the patient is prone to wandering and needs to be kept inside for their safety.

 It is easy for the caregiver or family members to use that is important to choose a lock that, but also secure enough to keep the patient from leaving the house unsupervised.